gobbyo/IoT/docs/tutorial-rasp-led.md

 1. Add multiple LEDs like Green, Yellow, and Red.
 1. Try reversing the polarity:

-    - Change the ground to a 3.3v pin
+    - Change the jumper lead from ground to a 3.3v pin
     - Flip the LED leads so the anode lead is connected to the 3.3v pin
     - Change all occurrences in the code from GPIO.LOW to GPIO.HIGH and GPIO.HIGH to GPIO.LOW